-Because Kentucky's budget must be balanced-meaning the state cannot spend more than it takes in each year-the General Assembly must ensure that revenues are sufficient to support the appropriations made in the budget.
-Over many years, Kentucky has built up a large structural deficit-which means that the revenues generated from taxes and other ongoing resources are less than the amounts appropriated in the budget.
+Because Kentucky's budget must be balanced - meaning the state cannot spend more than it takes in each year - the General Assembly must ensure that revenues are sufficient to support the appropriations made in the budget.
+Over many years, Kentucky has built up a large structural deficit - which means that the revenues generated from taxes and other ongoing resources are less than the amounts appropriated in the budget.
 The difference has been made up with one-time fixes, such as fund transfers, the issuance of greater amounts of debt, and categorizing expenditures as necessary government expenses rather than providing a specific line item to pay for them.
 In addition, the actual funding provided in the budget has been far less than what is needed, with multiple rounds of direct cuts or indirect cuts (through funding freezes) resulting in many program areas in crisis.

-More resources are needed to address budget crises: More than \$2 billion has been cut from the Budget of the Commonwealth since 2008.
-Funding for public schools is still less than it was prior to the Great Recession, once inflation is taken into account, resulting in harmful cuts as well as a widening funding gap between wealthy and poor school districts.
+Resources are available in the current budget to address crises: More than \$2 billion has been cut from the Budget of the Commonwealth since 2008.
+Core state funding per public school student is \$900 less than it was prior to the Great Recession, once inflation is taken into account, resulting in harmful cuts as well as a widening funding gap between wealthy and poor school districts.
 Public service areas ranging from mental health and child protection to need-based college aid have also been severely underfunded for many years.
-And to continue improving pension system health, the state must not return to the past habit of underfunding the plans.
+Recent huge revenue surpluses - the result of successful federal COVID relief and stimulus - create an opportunity to begin addressing these crises in the new budget.

-We have less to invest than in the past: Relative to the state's economy, General Fund revenue is shrinking, and new tax cuts and a shift in reliance from the income tax to consumption taxes enacted in 2018 and 2019 make this problem even worse.
+Absent policy changes, state revenue will continue to erode: Relative to the state's economy, General Fund revenue is shrinking, and new tax cuts and a shift in reliance from the income tax to consumption taxes enacted by recent General Assemblies make this problem even worse.
+If tax revenues had grown in step with the growth in our economy - and the General Fund were still the same size relative to personal income as it was in 1991 after the legislature raised revenue to help pay for the Kentucky Education Reform Act - the state would have \$3.3 billion more in recurring revenue to invest in education, health, and other services.
 Absent commonsense changes to the state's tax code, the current trend will continue, the structural deficit will grow and Kentucky will have fewer resources available to sustain crucial investments, even at the current significantly reduced levels.